AiurErb/testRepo1/README.md

-# testRepo1
+# Test repository

-It is my test repository for learn course
+It is my test repository for learn course.
+1. Make repo
+2. Pull to local laptop
+3. Make a branch